MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-users/manage-users-across-their-lifecycle.md

 ## Block a user

 An administrator can block a user in Microsoft 365 or Office 365.
-The user is logged out of Viva Engage and all other Office 365 services.
-Here's a diagram that shows how this works.
+The user is signed out of Viva Engage and all other Office 365 services.
+Here's a diagram of how this works.

 :::image type="content" source="../../media/86303509-db4e-4d80-9f7c-3b2ddbcd1f17.png" alt-text="Screenshot showing the Office 365 administrator blocks a user in Office 365 and the user is logged out of Viva Engage.":::